-- Currency symbol of Congo – Franc (FC)
+- Currency symbol of DR Congo –Congolese Franc (CDF)

 - Official languages –French

-- Top 3 biggest industries –Petroleum, Minerals, Forests
+- Top 3 biggest industries –Mining, Agriculture, Fishing

 Five Significant Events

-- 1200s Rise of Kongo Empire: Rise of Kongo empire, centred in modern northern Angola and including extreme western Congo and territories round lakes Kisale and Upemba in central Katanga (now Shaba). (https://guyanachronicle.com/2017/08/02/dr-congo-facts-and-figures/)
+- 1200s Rise of Congo Empire: Rise of Kongo Empire, centred in modern northern Angola and including extreme western Congo and territories round lakes Kisale and Upemba in central Katanga. (https://guyanachronicle.com/2017/08/02/dr-congo-facts-and-figures/)

 - 1482: Rise of Kongo empire, centred in modern northern Angola and including extreme western Congo and territories round lakes Kisale and Upemba in central Katanga (http://www.srcharitycinti.org/opjcc/images/congo/Congo-Timeline.pdf)